PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 observation-only propagation does not claim a new model-corpus run.
 At resume, inventory the next raw pass-result boundary before selecting a new target.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal singleton-MaxPool/Reshape result characterization checkpoint

+The terminal singleton-MaxPool/Reshape runner owns two ordered children: singleton-MaxPool layout cleanup and consecutive-Reshape cleanup.
+Both use one shared `ModelIRPassStateScope` and the same ModelIR, LayoutState, diagnostics, and keyword contract.
+On an empty graph their fixed schemas contain the two singleton-MaxPool counters and three Reshape counters respectively.

+The recovery engine already creates the ordered child-result tuple, but the runner and lowerer helper return `None`, and the sole zero-argument direct call is an expression.
+That call remains between the guarded retained terminal elementwise-fanout result and the guarded retained convpool-output result.

+A passing contract freezes both child IDs and schemas, current runner/helper discard form, exact direct boundary, sole occurrence, and shared orchestration contract.
+A strict expected-failure contract verifies synthetic ordered child results and selects the unconsumed observation target `_terminal_singleton_maxpool_reshape_results`.

+Characterization validation completed sequentially under `uv`:

+- dedicated result contract: `1 passed, 1 xfailed in 0.60s`
+- child owners, orchestration, direct neighbors, terminal validation, shared context, architecture, and pass-efficiency coverage:
+  `397 passed, 1 xfailed in 19.66s`
+- 96 branch-changed test files: `1636 passed, 1 xfailed in 31.81s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally unimplemented three-boundary propagation contract.
+Return the existing tuple from the runner and helper, retain it at the direct call, and update only stale structural contracts.
+Do not change child callbacks or schemas, pass order, shared state scope, direct arguments, guards, surrounding calls, dependency, public API, or TensorFlow behavior.
+Keep the target unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.